 – I’ve never tried to.

 You have to believe and trust your subconscious mind.
-Only by trusting and acting you can expect real results.
-You need to learn to do your job and act decisively, believing in the best and letting the results take care of themselves.
+Only by trusting it and acting on your goals, you can expect real results.
+You need to learn to do your job and act decisively but also try to believe in yourself and what you are doing.